 - Clarify special arrangments between both parties.

-If you are interested in drafting a prenuptial agreement or file for divorce in Kentucky, contact Louisville divorce attorney Louis P. Winner today.
+If you are interested in drafting a prenuptial agreement or file for divorce in Kentucky, contact Louisville divorce attorney Winner Law Group, LLC today.